Marni von Wilpert: Elections

 In the 2020 San Diego city council election, von Wilpert placed first in the nonpartisan blanket primary and defeated Joe Leventhal in the November general election.
 She assumed office on December 10, 2020.
-She would become the first Democrat to represent District 5 in San Diego City.
 She ran unopposed in the 2024 San Diego City Council election, winning reelection outright in the primary on March 5, 2024.

 Tenure

 In December 2020, she was appointed to serve on the San Diego County Regional Airport Authority board of directors.
 Alongside fellow Council member Sean Elo-Rivera, von Wilpert sponsored a law, which requires grocery stores that offer digital coupons to make the same discounts available to all customers.

-2026 U.S congressional campaign
+2026 U.S. congressional campaign

 After her reelection in 2024, von Wilpert filed to run for California's 40th State Senatorial district in the 2026 election.
-Shortly after, she dropped her bid for state senate to run for U.S. Congress in California's 48th congressional district.
+Shortly afterwards, she dropped her bid for state senate to run for U.S. Congress in California's 48th congressional district.
+During the primary, she was supported by the California Federation of Labor Unions AFL-CIO, the San Diego and Imperial Counties Labor Council AFL-CIO, the California Teachers Association, the LGBTQ+ Victory Fund, and Representative Mark Takano.